Church of Notre-Dame la Grande, Poitiers: West Front sculptures

-In 1562, at the time of the sack of Poitiers, the Huguenots broke the heads of the figures which they regarded as heretics.
-In the 17th century, the acts of merchant salters whose workshops stood against the front, caused some deterioration of the calcareous stone by the effects of salt.
+In 1562, at the time of the sack of Poitiers, the Huguenots broke the heads of the figures which they regarded as idols.
+In the 17th century, the merchant salters' workshops stood against the west front, causing some deterioration of the calcareous stone by the effects of salt.

 An extensive restoration campaign began in 1992: the stones were cleaned in the laboratory and were reinstalled.
 The inauguration of the restored frontage took place in 1995.
 It was for this occasion that the artists of Skertzò created a spectacle of multi-coloured lighting (polychromies).
-Every evening during the summer, at nightfall, the West Front of the Church of Notre-Dame-la-Grande is illuminated by a whole palette of colours, a reminder of its past and the mediaeval tradition of painting churches.
+Every evening during the summer, at nightfall, the west front of the Church of Notre-Dame-la-Grande was illuminated in a whole palette of colours, a reminder of its past and the mediaeval tradition of painting churches.